A partial index is an index over a subset of the rows of a table.

 CREATE TABLE person( person_id INTEGER PRIMARY KEY, team_id INTEGER REFERENCES team, is_team_leader BOOLEAN, -- other fields elided );

-The team_id field cannot be unique because there usually multiple people on the same team.
+The team_id field cannot be unique because there are usually multiple people on the same team.
 One cannot make the combination of team_id and is_team_leader unique since there are usually multiple non-leaders on each team.
 R-15250-32031:[The solution to enforcing one leader per team is to create a unique index on team_id but restricted to those entries for which is_team_leader is true:

 CREATE UNIQUE INDEX team_leader ON person(team_id) WHERE is_team_leader;